 In case of conflict between the Law, the constituting act or the by-laws, the Law prevails on the constituting act, and the constituting act prevails on the by-laws.

-• to index all descendants of Perron ancestry, be they of a direct line or through marriage or union;
+• to index all descendants of Perron ancestry, be they of a direct line or through

 • to make known the history of those who bore that name;